 Quantum for All will support high school teachers who want to embed quantum concepts, that do NOT rely on advanced mathematics, in their curriculum.
 By providing mentors, equipment, and opportunities to "practice" what they have learned with other peers, our project is built to develop confidence and expand knowledge of quantum information science principles.

-Any physics, chemistry, or STEM high school teacher may apply to attend the teacher workshops (see links below).
+Any full time physics, chemistry, or STEM high school teacher may apply to attend the teacher workshops (see links below).
 The dates for the summer 2021 virtual workshops are July 20-23 and will be for 4 hours each day.
 Space is limited due to financial constraints.